jianping5/blog-jianping5/docs/archives/GFS.md

 copy until it is absolutely necessary.
 The hope is that not all chunks will be modified and one can avoid making some copies.

-Q: If an application uses the standard POSIX file APIs, would it need to be modified in order to use GFS?
+**If an application uses the standard POSIX file APIs, would it need to be modified in order to use GFS?**

-A: Yes, but GFS isn't intended for existing applications.
+Yes, but GFS isn't intended for existing applications.
 It is designed for newly-written applications, such as MapReduce programs.

-Q: How does GFS determine the location of the nearest replica?
+**How does GFS determine the location of the nearest replica?**

-A: The paper hints that GFS does this based on the IP addresses of the servers storing the available replicas.
+The paper hints that GFS does this based on the IP addresses of the servers storing the available replicas.
 In 2003, Google must have assigned IP addresses in such a way that if two IP addresses are close to each other in IP address space, then they are also close together in the machine room.

-Q: What's a lease?
+**What's a lease?**

-A: For GFS, a lease is a period of time in which a particular chunkserver is allowed to be the primary for a particular chunk.
+For GFS, a lease is a period of time in which a particular chunkserver is allowed to be the primary for a particular chunk.
 Leases are a way to avoid having the primary have to repeatedly ask the master if it is still primary -- it knows it can act as primary for the next minute (or whatever the lease interval is) without talking to the master again.

-Q: Suppose S1 is the primary for a chunk, and the network between the master and S1 fails.
+**Suppose S1 is the primary for a chunk, and the network between the master and S1 fails.
 The master will notice and designate some other server as primary, say S2.
-Since S1 didn't actually fail, are there now two primaries for the same chunk?
+Since S1 didn't actually fail, are there now two primaries for the same chunk?**

-A: That would be a disaster, since both primaries might apply different updates to the same chunk.
+That would be a disaster, since both primaries might apply different updates to the same chunk.
 Luckily GFS's lease mechanism prevents this scenario.
 The master granted S1 a 60-second lease to be primary.
 S1 knows to stop being primary before its lease expires.
 The master won't grant a lease to S2 until after the previous lease to S1 expires.
 So S2 won't start acting as primary until after S1 stops.

-Q: 64 megabytes sounds awkwardly large for the chunk size!
+**64 megabytes sounds awkwardly large for the chunk size!**

-A: The 64 MB chunk size is the unit of book-keeping in the master, and the granularity at which files are sharded over chunkservers.
+The 64 MB chunk size is the unit of book-keeping in the master, and the granularity at which files are sharded over chunkservers.
 Clients could issue smaller reads and writes -- they were not forced to deal in whole 64 MB chunks.
 The point of using such a big chunk size is to